daylinmorgan/clonmapper/README.md

 *NOTE*: the full `tex-live` distribution is quite large.
 Alternatively, if you have `docker` installed then you can append your `make` commands with `DOCKER=true`.

+For a list of the common commands run `make help`.

 ## Generating the PDF

 To make a new pdf you should only need to run the below command.